Columbus (2017 film)

-Columbus is a 2017 American drama film written, directed, and edited by Kogonada in his feature directorial debut.
-The film follows the son of a renowned architecture scholar (John Cho) who gets stranded in Columbus, Indiana and strikes up a friendship with a young architecture enthusiast (Haley Lu Richardson) who works at the local library.
+Columbus is a 2017 American drama film written and directed by Kogonada in his feature directorial debut.
+The film stars John Cho as the son of a renowned architecture scholar who gets stranded in Columbus, Indiana, and strikes up a friendship with a young architecture enthusiast (Haley Lu Richardson) who works at the local library.
 Michelle Forbes, Rory Culkin, and Parker Posey appear in supporting roles.

-The film premiered at the 2017 Sundance Film Festival and was released in the United States on August 4, 2017, by the Sundance Institute, receiving acclaim from critics.
+Columbus premiered at the 2017 Sundance Film Festival and was released in the United States on August 4, 2017, by the Sundance Institute, receiving acclaim from critics.

 Plot

 In Columbus, Indiana, Jin Lee arrives from South Korea to watch over his estranged father who, while visiting the town to give a lecture about architecture, has fallen into a coma and is now in a local hospital.
-One day Jin meets Casey, a young woman who works in a library near the hospital.
+One day, Jin meets Casey, a young woman who works in a library near the hospital.
 Casey lives with and takes care of her mother, a recovering drug addict.

 Casey and Jin quickly build a rapport as she guides him around Columbus for several days.
 The two discuss the local architecture while simultaneously opening up about themselves to each other.
 Jin reveals his feelings of resentment toward his father, whom Jin believes to have cared more about work than for him.
-Casey also opens up about her dream of getting a job in the architecture industry.
+Casey also opens up about her dream of getting a job in architecture.
 However, she confesses that she cannot leave her mother in order to pursue it.
 Jin advises that it is her life and that Casey is holding herself back.

-One night, Casey and Jin are wandering around Columbus when Casey discovers that her mother had been lying to her and has perhaps relapsed.
+One night, Casey and Jin are wandering around Columbus when Casey discovers that her mother had been lying to her and has possibly relapsed.
 Following this incident, Casey comes to the conclusion that it is in her best interest to move on and decides to leave Columbus in order to pursue her dream.
 Jin and Casey share a tender hug goodbye and Casey leaves, while Jin stays behind to watch over his ailing father.